Animal welfare and rights in Denmark: Animals used for clothing

 Fur farming is legal in Denmark, and Denmark is the world's largest producer of mink fur, producing approximately 19 million mink skins each year.
 Footage from investigations of Danish fur farms has shown mink engaging in abnormal behaviors such as pacing and repetitive circling/nodding of the head, as well as self-mutilation, due to being confined in small wire cages.
 Denmark banned fox fur farming in 2009, with a phase-out period for existing producers.

 Animal activism

 Anima is a major Danish animal activist organization founded in 2000.
 Their past successful campaigns include a ban on cat dog fur in Denmark, the EU-wide ban on testing cosmetics on animals, banning the sale of foie gras in Danish supermarkets, and the Danish ban on fox fur farms.

-Vegan Activism Denmark (VAD) is one of the many Animal Rights Groups in Denmark.
-VAD was founded in 2018 by a group of Danish Activists.
-VAD believes that all animal should be free and safe from harm.
-They have created many protests all over Denmark and continues to create new protests that focus on animals well being and rights.
+Other notable animal rights organizations are Dyrenes Beskyttelse, Dansk Vegetarisk Forening and the small political party Veganerpartiet, who later fusioned with the larger green party The Alternative.